broadinstitute/wfl/docs/md/dev-process.md

 The steps for getting this project set up with very recent versions of IntelliJ differ from Cursive's docs:

+???+ tip
+    It is recommended to run `prebuild` before launching IntelliJ as it sets up all libraries and derived resources and sources:
+    ```bash
+    make TARGET=prebuild - jN
+    ```

 1. *Outside of IntelliJ*, `clone` the repo and run `boot` at the top-level to generate the `project.clj` (see below)
 2. *Now inside of IntelliJ*, import the project by specifically targeting the